getgrav/grav-learn/pages/05.advanced/01.caching/docs.md

 * ZendDataCache - [http://files.zend.com/help/Zend-Server/content/data_cache_component.htm]()

 By default, Grav comes preconfigured to use the `auto` setting.
 This will try **APC**, then **WinCache**, then **XCache**, and lastly **File**.
-You can of course explicitly configure the cache in your `user/config/system.yaml` file which could make things ever so slightly faster.
+You can, of course, explicitly configure the cache in your `user/config/system.yaml` file, which could make things ever so slightly faster.

 ## Caching Options

 There are actually **4 types** of caching happening in Grav.
 They are:

-1. YAML configuration caching into PHP
+1. YAML configuration caching into PHP.
-2. Core Grav caching for page objects
+2. Core Grav caching for page objects.
-3. Twig caching of template files as PHP classes
+3. Twig caching of template files as PHP classes.
-4. Image caching for media resources
+4. Image caching for media resources.

 The YAML configuration caching is not configurable, and will always compile and cache the configuration into the `/cache` folder.
 Image caching is also always on, and stores its processed images in the `/images` folder.